clartaq/cwiki/resources/private/md/About_Import_Export.md

 When you are viewing a page which you want to export, select the "Export" item from the drop-down menu.
 You will be asked if you want to do the export.
 If you confirm your intention, the page will be exported.

-Upon success, you will be informed that the export was completed an where the file was stored.
+Upon success, you will be informed that the export was completed and where the file was stored.

 ### Exporting All Pages